markdcross/react-portfolio/README.md

 # [Mark Cross](https://www.markdcross.dev/) - Welcome to my Portfolio!

-This page will be frequently updated as I continue to grow as a developer - check back frequently!
+~~This page will be frequently updated as I continue to grow as a developer - check back frequently!~~

+[//]: # (TODO Update what I've been doing since bootcamp)

 It currently features a clear, clean, and engaging experience with intuitive navigation.
 It contains a short bio and my tech stack.

-The second page is my portfolio, including links to the deployed app and repo of a few of my recent projects.
+The second page is my bootcamp portfolio, including links to the deployed app and repo of a few of my first projects.

+[//]: # (TODO Update what I've been doing since bootcamp)

 My résumé is linked, and a modal with my contact information is available as well.